DBS profit jumps 32% to record on rates, flags upbeat outlook

 Return on equity at DBS rose to a record 16.3 per cent in the quarter and net interest income surged 44 per cent.
 Its net interest margin, a key profitability gauge, improved to 1.90 per cent in the quarter from 1.43 per cent a year earlier.

-Shares of Singapore banks have risen between 4 per cent-6 per cent so far this year, outperforming the broader market on expectations of big expansions in their net interest margins.
+Shares of Singapore banks have risen between 4 per cent to 6 per cent so far this year, outperforming the broader market on expectations of big expansions in their net interest margins.